celestiaorg/docs/docs/nodes/mamaki.md

 Select the type of node you would like to run and follow the instructions on each respective page.
-Whenever you are asked to select the type of network you want to connect to in those guides, select `Devnet-2` in order to refer to the correct instructions on this page on how to connect to Devnet-2.
+Whenever you are asked to select the type of network you want to connect to in those guides, select `Mamaki` in order to refer to the correct instructions on this page on how to connect to Mamaki.

 ## Setup P2P Network